Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 Yes, we know.
 We tried very hard to figure out the easiest way to modernize Plone's JavaScript development stack.
-The old, sequential inclusion is not useful these days.
+The old, sequential inclusion isn't useful these days.

 That being said, adding resources, bundles and compiling them can all be done Through The Web (TTW) in the new Resource Registries configuration panel.
 That way you can turn on development mode, compile your resources and then copy that compiled version into your package for distribution.